-• The ankle and wrist are considered part of the foot or hand, respectively.
-Touching the ground with the ankle or wrist, only, does NOT make a runner down.
+- The ankle and wrist are considered part of the foot or hand, respectively.
+Touching the ground with the ankle or wrist, only, does NOT make a runner down. - The covering official (only) may accompany his whistle with a dead ball signal at play's end.